mui/material-ui/docs/data/base/components/select/select.md

 ### Basics

 The following demo shows how to create and style a select component.
-Note that it also uses [`PopperUnstyled`](/base/react-popper/) to render a popup for the list of options:
+Note that it also uses [Unstyled Popper](/base/react-popper/) to render a popup for the list of options:

 {{"demo": "UnstyledSelectSimple.js", "defaultCodeOpen": false}}